hlathery/Virtual-Ecosystem/docs/APISpec.md

 ### 2.2.
 Spawn entity - `/eco/entity` (POST)
-Spawns entities to a specific biome.
+Spawns entities with their nourishment (0-100) to a specific biome.
 User controls plants, predators, prey, and trees to spawn.

 **Request:**